 Overview

-In a JNPL3 animal model of tauopathies, SM07883, a first-generation Biosplice Therapeutics compound, demonstrated reductions in the formation of hyperphosphorylated tau, insoluble tau and neurofibrillary-like tangles compared to vehicle with a corresponding reduction in tau-related inflammation (Melchior, et al., 2019).
+In a P301S transgenic animal model of tauopathies, SM15685, a second-generation Biosplice Therapeutics compound, demonstrated reductions in the formation of hyperphosphorylated tau, insoluble tau and neurofibrillary-like tangles compared to vehicle .

 Biosplice’s selective and specific DYRK1A inhibitors have demonstrated attractive drug-like properties, including blood-brain barrier penetration in multiple species.
 Lead candidate selection for future clinical trials is ongoing.